 What to Consider When Choosing Outdoor Mobility Equipment

-Before investing in mobility equipment, consider how and where you’ll be using it this season.
+Before investing in senior mobility equipment, consider how and where you’ll be using it this season.
 Here are four main things to keep in mind:

 Battery Range